lehmansociology/little-r-book/docs/03-Code.md

 `%>%`

-The way it works is that everything on the left becomes and input to what is done on the right.
+The way it works is that everything on the left becomes an input to what is done on the right.
 This is supposed to be more like natural writing.
+First do this, then do this, then do this.

 The code below says: take the chickwts data, group the rows by the feed variable, then get the mean weight for each of the feed types.